kelvinlegacy/mission23_wiki/The-Massacre-of-Mount-Calvary-Baptist-Church.md

 Servant of the Creator Micah has been working to remove the CIA and [[Mount Calvary Missionary Baptist Church Inc|Mount Calvary Missionary Baptist Church Inc]] from the church’s property.

-The Creator not His servants find the “Missionary” comical given it was in response to the [[Creator’s Mission 23 for Life on Earth|]] that the church His servant has been a lifelong member of, Mount Calvary Baptist Church, was massacred.
+The Creator, nor His servants find the use of “Missionary” in the name comical given it that the massacre stems from the [[Creator’s Mission 23 for Life on Earth|]].

 ## Surprise, Kill, Vanish
 The initial massacre was based on tactics written by Jacobsen in her book, _"Surprise, Kill, Vanish."_  A review of the book can be found on the CIA's [website](https://www.cia.gov/static/Review-Surprise-Kill-Vanish.pdf), a copy is stored in our repository and can be viewed [here](https://github.com/Mission23/MCBCMassacre/blob/base/assets/pdf/20180830_cia_review_surprise_kill_vanish.pdf).